usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/20/2009
 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-fingerprint: **MD5:** `e1755e8ac714c5bfd3dc123d3f5efdca`
-- :material-text: **Run description:** Retrieval from wikipedia and create Indri search engine to build the runs with.
-Using the keywords from the queries of each topic to query by Indri.
+- :material-text: **Run description:** Using the keywords from the queries of each topic to query by Indri.

 ---
 #### UALRCB09r4